 For a brief overview of how this investment is measured and rewarded, you can read this introductory article before diving in: Take Your Time, Do It Right: Commons Governance.

 The full mechanism is explained throughout the governance model you are about to read.

 While we have presented the three sections sequentially, the document doesn't necessarily follow a linear narrative.

-Speaking about pictures, this section features an infographic summary of the model, links to introductory articles and other resources to make the model more digestible.
-If you're not already familiar with DisCO, start by familiarizing yourself with these material, or the model may be very hard to comprehend.
+Speaking about the big picture, this section features an infographic summary of the model, links to introductory articles and other resources to make the model more digestible.
+If you're not already familiar with DisCO, start by familiarizing yourself with these materials, or the model may be very hard to comprehend.

 Introductory Articles, Infographics and Other DisCO Governance Resources

 If you're not already familiar with DisCO we recommend taking some time to get the picture overview of what we offer before diving deep into the minutiae of this Governance Model.